benjaminwolkchen/blog/content/post/the-story-behind-my-username/index.md

 [ -> https://cirri.al/sharks/ ](https://cirri.al/sharks/)

 And from that game, I got my username.
+How did you get your's?

 Thanks for reading! ♥